MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A16-inference-2cat-theory.md

 skiers %>% # Data set piped into... ggplot(aes(x = Helmet, fill = Outcome)) +   # This specifies the variables
   geom_bar(stat = "count", position = "fill") +  # Tell it to make a stacked bar plot
-  labs(title = "Segmented Bar Plot of Head Injuries for Skiers/Snowboarders
+  labs(title = "Segmented Bar Plot of Head Injuries for Skiers and
-       Involved in Injuries between Helmet Use",  # Make sure to title your plot x = "Helmet Use",   # Label the x axis y = "") +  # Remove y axis label scale_fill_grey()  # Make figure black and white
+       Snowboarders Involved in Accidents between
+       Helmet Use",  # Make sure to title your plot x = "Helmet Use",   # Label the x axis y = "") +  # Remove y axis label scale_fill_grey()  # Make figure black and white